THE BIRMINGHAM ANGLERS’ ASSOCIATION LIMITED

 (b) so as to obstruct any track or access; or

-(c) when fishing the Association's waters, at any place other than the parking places shown
+(c) when fishing the Association’s waters, anywhere other than the parking places shown in the Association’s Guide.

 E POWERS OF WATER BAILIFFS